bugvpn1/tutorial/en-US/macos/shadowrocket.md

 >
 > - **Cannot be downloaded** from the App Store in Mainland China.
 > - Requires a **Non-Mainland China Apple ID** (e.g., US, Hong Kong).
-> - **Note for Mac users**: Shadowrocket runs natively on Macs with Apple Silicon (M1/M2/M3 chips).
-For Intel Macs, ensure you are downloading a compatible version or verify system support.
+> - Recommended regions: US or Hong Kong.

 ---